Alfred Molina

-Alfred Molina (born Alfredo Molina; 24 May 1953) is an English and American actor.
+Alfred Molina (born Alfredo Molina; 24 May 1953) is a British and American actor.
 He is known for roles on the stage and screen.
 Molina has received a Drama Desk Award as well as nominations for two British Academy Film Awards, a British Independent Film Award, an Independent Spirit Award, five Screen Actors Guild Awards, and three Tony Awards.

 He first rose to prominence in the West End, earning a nomination for the Laurence Olivier Award for Best Newcomer in a Play for his performance in the production of Oklahoma! in 1980.
 He received Tony Award nominations for his roles on Broadway playing Yvan in Art (1998), Tevye in Fiddler on the Roof (2004), and Mark Rothko in Red (2009).
 He returned to Broadway playing Professor Serebryakov in a revival of Uncle Vanya (2024).

 On film, he made his debut as Satipo in Raiders of the Lost Ark (1981).
 He went on to receive two BAFTA Award nominations for his roles as Diego Rivera in Frida (2002), and Jack Mellor in An Education (2009).
-His other notable films include Prick Up Your Ears (1987), Enchanted April (1992), Boogie Nights (1997), Chocolat (2000), Luther (2003), The Da Vinci Code (2006), and Love Is Strange (2014).
-He has voiced characters in Rango (2011), Monsters University (2013), Ralph Breaks the Internet (2018), and Frozen 2 (2019).
+His other notable films include Prick Up Your Ears (1987), Enchanted April (1991), Boogie Nights (1997), Chocolat (2000), Luther (2003), The Da Vinci Code (2006), and Love Is Strange (2014).
+He has voiced characters in Rango (2011), Monsters University (2013), Ralph Breaks the Internet (2018), Frozen 2 (2019), and Remarkably Bright Creatures (2026).
 He is also known for his portrayal of Otto Octavius / Doctor Octopus in Sam Raimi's Spider-Man 2 (2004) and the Marvel Cinematic Universe film Spider-Man: No Way Home (2021).

 On television, Molina has received two nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie for his roles as Ben Weeks in the HBO movie The Normal Heart (2014), and Robert Aldrich in the FX miniseries Feud: Bette and Joan (2017).
-His other notable television credits include Meantime (1983), Murder on the Orient Express (2001), and Three Pines (2022).
+His other notable television credits include Meantime (1983), Murder on the Orient Express (2001), the Tales of Arcadia series (2019-2021), Three Pines (2022), and The Boroughs (2026).

 Early life and education

-He was born Alfredo Molina in the Paddington district of London.
-His parents were both immigrants: his Spanish father —from Murcia— was a waiter who had parachuted into France with SOE before D-Day, and his Italian mother worked as a cleaner.
+He was born Alfredo Molina in Paddington, London.
+His parents were both immigrants: his Spanish father – Esteban Molina from Murcia – was a waiter who had parachuted into France with SOE before D-Day, and his Italian mother – Giovanna Bonelli – worked as a cleaner.

-Molina grew up in a working-class district in Notting Hill that was inhabited by many other immigrant families.
-He attended Cardinal Manning secondary modern Roman Catholic school there.
+Molina grew up working-class in Notting Hill an area inhabited by many other immigrant families.
+He attended the nearby Cardinal Manning Roman Catholic School (now St Charles Catholic Sixth Form College).
 He decided to become an actor after seeing Spartacus at the age of nine, and attended the Guildhall School of Music and Drama, as well as auditioning for and becoming a member of the National Youth Theatre.
 Molina admitted in May 2024 that his father was disappointed in him for pursuing a career in acting.

 At the age of 21, he anglicised his name to Alfred, at the urging of his first agent.